Steadying0235/gpu-screen-recorder-fork/README.md

 Note that this only works when Xorg server is running as root, and using this option will only give you a performance boost if the game you are recording is bottlenecked by your GPU.\
 Note! use at your own risk!
 # VRR/G-SYNC
 This should work fine on AMD/Intel X11 or Wayland.
-On Nvidia X11 G-SYNC only works with the -w screen-direct-force option, but because of bugs in the Nvidia driver this option is not always recommended.
+On Nvidia X11 G-SYNC only works with the -w screen-direct option, but because of bugs in the Nvidia driver this option is not always recommended.
 For example it can cause your computer to freeze when recording certain games.

 # Installation